Skip to content

 • 5 min

 Vendor consolidation is the strategy where organisations deliberately reduce the number of software suppliers.
-Instead of using a separate tool for every function, a limited number of preferred suppliers that cover multiple needs are chosen.
+Instead of using a separate tool for each function, a limited number of preferred suppliers are chosen who cover multiple needs.

 Why vendor consolidation?

 The average medium-sized organisation pays for more than 150 different SaaS tools.
-Each with its own contract, billing cycle, administrator and renewal date.
-Costs are fragmented, there is a lack of oversight, and negotiation positions are weak.
+Each with its own contract, billing cycle, administrator, and renewal date.
+Costs are fragmented, oversight is lacking, and negotiating positions are weak.

-• Costs: Fewer suppliers means larger volumes per supplier and therefore more room to negotiate lower prices and better terms
+• Costs: Fewer suppliers means larger volumes per supplier, providing more negotiating leverage for lower prices and better terms

-• Management: Fewer contracts, fewer invoices, fewer renewal dates to keep track of
+• Management: Fewer contracts, fewer invoices, fewer renewal dates to track

 • Security: Fewer integrations between tools means a smaller attack surface